Adharsh-Reddy-Chirra/payment-fraud-detection-dashboard/README.md

 # 🚨 Payment Fraud Detection Dashboard

 An end-to-end interactive dashboard built with Python, SQL, machine learning, and Streamlit to detect, analyze, and visualize payment fraud patterns.
-Designed to showcase data engineering, fraud analytics, and visualization skills aligned with Google’s Trust & Safety team standards.
+Designed to showcase data engineering, fraud analytics, and visualization.

 ---